-Without a proper analysis of the current market, fully understanding their products/services and creating a very specific description of the ideal client, most business owners will never actually see their real target customers, never mind sell to them.
+Without a proper analysis of the current market, fully understanding its products/services, and creating a very specific description of the ideal client, most business owners will never actually see their real target customers, or effectively close sales with them.

 You can avoid wasting money on marketing to the wrong people and start attracting happy and loyal customers by creating a set of customer profiles.